D1N3SH-DEV/SC_Analysis_AML/README.md

 ### 4. Final Evaluation
 - Testing the best model on the test dataset.
-- Reporting improved metrics and comparing against baseline performance.
+- Report improved metrics and compare them against baseline performance.

 ---